 Espresso powder is regarded as having a stronger, richer flavor and a higher caffeine content when compared to Instant Coffee.

 If you want to learn even more about espresso powder and instant coffee, you’ve come to the right place.
 In today’s guide, we’ll discuss the differences between these two powdered beverages as well as go over the pros and cons so you can choose which one to pour into your coffee cup!

-What Is Espresso Powder?
-How Do You Make It?
+What Is Instant Espresso Powder?

 First, let’s talk about espresso powder.

 Also referred to as instant espresso, espresso powder is pre-brewed espresso that undergoes dehydration.
 Rather than a liquid espresso, the dehydration process makes the espresso into a very fine powder instead.

 The powder are sealed into packets and then shipped to grocery stores and cafés across the country.
 They’re quite concentrated!

 To make coffee out of espresso powder, pour about a teaspoon of powder into your favorite mug.

 Boil six to eight ounces of hot water (depending on how much your mug can hold) in a kettle and wait between 30-45 second to cool.
 Then pour it into the mug.
 This rehydrates the granules.

 Related Reading: Why you Should Never Use Boiling Water for Your Coffee